l0rdf2l/CreativeProgrammingAndElectronics/27July_MusicalInstrument/README.md

 The stick attatchment to the servo that acts as the arm of the metrenome was quite tricky to attach.

 Problems I am still facing is getting the servo to move along with the song playing at the same time.
+So for now, it is two seperate entities: a music player and a metrenome.

 Here are pictures of my instrument!